 Impact of Marketing on a Business Valuation What marketing strategies does the company utilize?
 Is it reliant on the internet, print ads, direct mail, database marketing, and PR initiatives?
 Does the company have strong mission and value statements that are incorporated in all of its branding and marketing initiatives?
 Is there room for improvement?

 Impact of Plant and Equipment on a Business Valuation Is the facility and equipment it in good shape or does it need major repair, replacing or upgrading in the near future?
 Are technology changes and advances impacting machinery requirements for the business and the future cost impact?
 For some industries repairs and maintenance can be a major cost and an unwelcome surprise if it has been deferred.

-Impact of Intangibles on a Business Valuation Tangible valuation factors can range from 25% to 70% which no doubt have a huge effect on the value of a business.
-These factors are non-physical items but can be tremendously important to the generation of revenue/profits and provide a core competitive advantage in the market place.
+Impact of Intangibles on a Business Valuation Most business valuation services are of the opinion that tangible valuation factors can range from 25% to 70% which no doubt have a huge effect on the value of a business.
+These factors are non-physical items but can be tremendously important to the generation of revenue/profits and provide a core competitive advantage in the marketplace.
 Many of these intangibles can be transferred (e.g. patents, trademarks, franchises, leases, supply contracts etc.) but some might be difficult to transfer or may not be capable of being transferred to a new owner.
 Customer relationships, a trained workforce, company culture and brand awareness which may be key profit drivers but not easily passed on.

 Three reasons why a business valuation multiple can vary:

 Differences in the quality of the business, accounting differences and fluctuations in cash flow or profit.

 1. Differences in the Quality of a Business